Legal Marijuana Advocates Are Uneasy With Sessions' Stance

 "Heroin or methamphetamine, cocaine, those things have been where the real emphasis and the resources have gone," Walsh says.

-He adds even though Colorado voters legalized marijuana, he actually increased enforcement by making bigger, more important cases.
+He adds that even though Colorado voters legalized marijuana, he actually increased enforcement by making bigger, more important cases.

 Walsh says the Trump administration will have to take public opinion into account — just like he did.